-CIS 116 Presentation Analysis with Microsoft PowerPoint • 3 credits

-This course is designed to provide students with the most important presentation concepts using Microsoft Office Power-Point.
-The course first covers the basics of file management and the most important elements of the newest Microsoft Office interface.
-Students will learn how to create a presentation, including how to apply and modify text and graphic objects.
+CIS 116 Presentation Analysis with Microsoft PowerPoint • 3 credits a presentation, including how to apply and modify text and graphic objects.
 Students will also learn how to add special effects, integrate presentations with other Microsoft Office applications, and how best to collaborate with others on a presentation.
 In the last portion of the course, students will learn advanced techniques, such as applying advanced effects and creating special types of presentations.